trashsock/hand-gesture-recognition/README.md

 Install all dependencies and run main.
 ```

-For more information, read the attached report or contact at e1900278@edu.vamk.fi :)
+For more information about the project and/or how I sourced the images, read the attached report or contact at e1900278@edu.vamk.fi :)